oVirt/ovirt-site/source/cli/cli.html.md

           * NOTE: if url/username/password is not configured/commented in .ovirtshellrc
-                  and ovirt-shell executed in auto-connect mode (ovirt-shell -c/--connect), you will be prompted to enter it upon login
+                  and ovirt-shell executed in auto-connect mode (ovirt-shell -c/--connect), you will be prompted to specify it upon login

        3. run ovirt-shell